colin725/rff/README.md

 (See PlayerClasses.py to dig in further)

+## Determining a winner

+The winning AI is the one which wins the highest percentage of leagues.
+We plan to run at least 100,000 league simulations to take luck out of the equation as much as possible.

 ## Rules

 * No player names, the idea of creating these AIs is to evaluate players more anonymously based on data which should allow crossover from year to year
 * No random so that we can get consistent results
+* One submission per person

 ## Limitations

 * No in season management means no injury subs, no benches, no waivers, etc

+## In season data

+Reports should be able to be generated to give an idea of how well each AI is doing and possibly other interesting stats on how it's drafting has helped / hurt it so far.
+(To be implemented)